toddledev/documentation/docs/20-guides/101-datocms/index.md

 ---
-title: DatoCMS Integration Guide
+title: DatoCMS integration guide
 description: Learn how to create a data model in DatoCMS and integrate it with Nordcraft.
 ---

-# DatoCMS Integration Guide
+# DatoCMS integration guide

 DatoCMS is a headless Content Management System (CMS) that lets you store and manage content, and retrieve that content via a GraphQL API for use in your front-end applications.
 This guide outlines the process of creating a data model within DatoCMS and integrating it with Nordcraft.

-### Source Projects
+### Source projects

 Clone the projects below to your DatoCMS and Nordcraft accounts to follow along with this guide: